Welcome to All the Pleasures

 Welcome to All the Pleasures, Z. 339, (Note: "Z" is Franklin B. Zimmerman's catalogue of Purcell's works.) is a 1683 composition by Henry Purcell, the first of a series he wrote in honour of the patron saint of music, Saint Cecilia.
-It was commissioned by an organisation called "The Musical Society" for performance in London on 22 November 1683.
+It was commissioned by an organisation called "The Musical Society" for performance in London on 22 November (the saint´s feast day).